MihlaliKota/Intro-To-HTML-CSS/README.md

 JavaScript is a bit complex compared to HTML and CSS but that complexity is all worth it when it comes to the functions that you can create with JavaScript.
 The only drawback with JavaScript is that, unlike HTML and CSS, if it encounters an error within it's code it won't compile or try to guess what you mean by the code you've inputted.
 For this reason, it is more fragile than HTML and CSS.

 You might be asking why we need multiple programming languages to create a website.
 The reason is because when you create a website it has to work for at least several years without any updates.
-The web runs
+The web runs on different platforms such as Mac, Windows, iOS, Android, Linux and even more platforms and devices.
+The web was specifically created to be as diverse as possible across many different platforms to allow us all to share content.

+To make all of this possible, three programming languages are needed and that's HTML, CSS and JavaScript.
+Each language has a role to play to contribute to the resilience, robustness and power of the programmed website.
+Most programmers will try to use the most robust and simple features of this combination of programming languages and leave out any complexity.
+For instance, if something can be done in HTML, most will only use HTML for that certain use case to minimize complexity and take advantage of the robustness of HTML.
+If there's a need for another programming language then it will be used if HTML can't satisfy the particular function.